Chr1sC0de/PandocBuilder/README.md

 # Pandoc Builder

-Some Powershell code to make building markdown files with multiple folders and file easier
+Some PowerShell code to make building markdown files with multiple folders and files easier